krasimir/CanIUseRSCs/apps/forket/src/app/cases/12/README.md

 # Inlined server action to access variables in the near scope

 When we define a inlined server action inside a component, it should be able to access variables in the near scope.
+This means that the server function is aware of its surrounding context.

 ## Code